 In view of addressing liver cancer using HIFU technology, we entered into a multi-partner liver cancer development project named the HECAM consortium in 2015 to develop a novel HIFU -per operative- approach to treat liver metastasis.
 The HECAM project was completed in 2020.
-To fund this development program, EDAP received a total of &1.5 million including &1.0 million as a conditional subsidy and &0.5 million as a non-refundable grant.
+To fund this development program, EDAP received a total of £1.5 million including £1.0 million as a conditional subsidy and £0.5 million as a non-refundable grant.
 Despite a first single-center study successfully implemented with Lyon's Centre Leon Bérard cancer center, we decided not to pursue the development of HIFU for liver cancer as a per-operative approach.
 Additionally, the multi-center Phase II study, which was to be initiated following the single-center study, will not be implemented.
-We determined that the per-operative approach will not be sufficiently distinct from existing options to be commercially viable at this time and will require lengthy comparative clinical studies against existing therapeutic solutions to fulfill the requirement of the new European MDR regulations to become effective in May 2021.
-The company intends to leverage the efforts, knowledge and assets resulting from the HECAM project in two ways: to evaluate the technology and approach for pancreatic cancer for patients with few or even no alternatives and to evaluate the technology and approach as an extracorporeal solution for patients affected by primary or metastatic liver cancer.
+We determined that the per-operative approach will not be sufficiently distinct from existing options to be commercially viable at this time and will require lengthy comparative clinical studies against existing therapeutic solutions to fulfill the requirement of the new European MDR regulations which became effective in May 2021.
+The company intends to leverage the efforts, knowledge and assets resulting from the HECAM project in two ways: to evaluate the technology and approach as an extracorporeal solution for patients affected by primary or metastatic liver cancer.
+In 2021, the Company decided not to pursue the HECAM project under the initial parameters and based on results obtained as part of the HECAM program, EDAP has had to reimburse £0.6 million, with the balance of £0.4 million reclassified as a non-refundable grant.